 Opashola was among the 32 internet fraud suspects arrested in Offa on September 14, 2020.
 His offence contravenes Section 95 of the Penal Code and punishable under Section 324 of the same Law.

-The charge reads “That you, Opashola Abdullahi, (alias Devin Snow), sometime in the month of August 2020 in Ilorin, within the jurisdiction of this Honourable Court, did attempt to cheat by personation, by portraying yourself as a female named Devine Snow via your email address [email protected]
+The charge reads “That you, Opashola Abdullahi, (alias Devin Snow), sometime in the month of August 2020 in Ilorin, within the jurisdiction of this Honourable Court, did attempt to cheat by personation, by portraying yourself as a female named Devine Snow via your email address devinesnow677@gmail.

 The embattled lecturer pleaded ‘guilty’ when the charge was read to him.